 All costs related to the acquisition, exploration and development of mineral properties are capitalized.
-Upon commencement of commercial production, the related accumulated costs are amortized against projected income using the units-of-production method over estimated recoverable reserves.
+Upon commencement of commercial production, the related accumulated costs are reclassified to property and equipment and amortized against projected income using the units-of-production method over estimated recoverable reserves.

-Management annually assesses carrying values of non-producing properties and properties for which events and circumstances may indicate possible impairment.
-Impairment of a property is generally considered to have occurred if the property has been abandoned, the Company's legal right to explore has expired, there are unfavourable changes in the property economics, there are restrictions on development, or when there has been an undue delay in development, which exceeds three years.
-In the event that estimated discounted cash flows expected from its use or eventual disposition is determined by management to be insufficient to recover the carrying value of the property, the carrying value is written-down to the estimated recoverable amount.
+Management annually assesses carrying values of exploration and evaluation assets for which events and circumstances may indicate possible impairment.
+Impairment of a property is generally considered to have occurred if the property has been abandoned, the Company's legal right to explore has expired, there are unfavourable changes in the property economics, there are restrictions on development, when further exploration work is neither budgeted nor planned or when there has been an undue delay in development, which exceeds three years.